MicrosoftDocs/sdk-api/sdk-api-src/content/wdsclientapi/index.md

 ## -description

-This header is used by wds.
+This header is used by Windows Deployment Services.
 For more information, see:

 - [Windows Deployment Services](../_wds/index.md)